longauer/task_scheduler/README.md

 - a colorful terminal application is required to get color-coded outputs in terminal

-- the application was so far tuned mainly for Unix-based operating systems (it works in windows as well but operations in the **interactive mode** are recommended to be carried out mainly by mouse clicks)
+- the application was so far tuned mainly for Unix-based operating systems (it works in windows as well but operations in the **interactive mode** are recommended to be carried out mainly by mouse clicks to avoid lag)

 - the pip installs the source files and the JSON data files in two separate directories.
-Thanks to that, after reinstalling the package your data are not deleted from the file system on your machine.
-If you want to uninstall for good the data files have to be deleted manually.
+Consequently, upon reinstalling the package your data are not deleted from the file system on your machine.
+If you want to uninstall for good the data files have to be deleted manually - ``` pip -V ``` command can be used to find the path to the package installation.
+Then look for the data/ directory.